FlowForwarding/lincx/README.md

 ## What is LINC?

 LINC is a pure OpenFlow software switch written in Erlang.
-It's implemented in operating system's userspace as an Erlang node.
-Such approach is not the most efficient one, but it gives a lot of flexibility and allows quick development and testing of new OpenFlow features.
+It runs within a separate domain under Xen hypervisor using LING (erlangonxen.org).

 ### Features